HD-UCalgary/Serviceability-Score-Calgary-Drew/README.md

 # Service_Area_Analysis.py
 To run the script:

-1. A geodatabase needs to be created under the home (root) project folder with the exact naming called "Facility Database".

-2. Import the provided Network Geodatabase to the home (root) folder.

-3. Import all facilities needed to generate service areas as feature classes to the "Facility Database" geodatabase.

-4. IF choosing a different city or location to perform analysis, the script will need to be tweaked to point towards network datasets of that location.
-Be sure to keep the transportation modes (and time cutoffs) of roadway networks to be titled to "Driving" and include a turn restriction layer (again, will need to be tweaked in the script), and pathway/pedestrian networks titled "Biking" and "Walking".
+1. Acquire vehicle (driving), pedestrian, and biking network datasets.
+IF choosing a different city or location to perform analysis, be sure to keep the transportation modes (and time cutoffs) of roadway networks to be titled to "Driving" and include a turn restriction feature class or shapefile, and pathway/pedestrian networks titled "Biking" and "Walking".

+2. Import all facilities needed to generate service areas as feature classes to your chosen Facility geodatabase.

+3. Follow the parameter instructions when running the script:

+       - Set driving, pedestrian, and biking network locations to their appropiate network datasets.

+       - Set road restrictions to the feature class or shapefile containing the road turn restrictions.

+       - Set the Facility Database to the appropiate Geodatabase containing the facilities to calculate service areas for.

 5. Run the script.
 After finishing, produced service area layer files can be found under the new "Service Area Layers" folder created in the home (root) project directory.
 # MCDA_Analysis.py